mattdowdell/invaders/README.md

 > If a player hits [the mystery ship], they will receive a random number of either 50, 100, 150, or 200 points.
 However, if they perform the secret of firing 22 shots, then hitting it on the 23rd shot, then on the 15th shot thereafter, they will receive 300 points every time.

 ## Build

+*Developed using Rust 1.60, but should be compatible with Rust 1.56 and later.*

 Using [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html):